Setup and guides

 Account Type: IMAP

-Username: Your Shaw email address without @shaw.ca
+Username: Your Rogers email address without @shaw.ca

-Password: Your Shaw email password
+Password: Your Rogers email password

-Email address: Your Shaw email address
+Email address: Your Rogers email address

 Incoming Server Name: imap.shaw.ca